Dorian’s floodwaters trap people in attics in North Carolina

 More than 350,000 people were without electricity in the Carolinas and Virginia as Dorian moved up the coast.

-At least four deaths in Southeast were blamed on Dorian.
+At least four people were killed in the Southeast.
 All were men in Florida or North Carolina who died in falls or by electrocution while trimming trees, putting up storm shutters or otherwise getting ready for the hurricane.

-As Dorian closed in, more than a quarter-million residents and visitors were ordered to evacuate the Outer Banks, which stick out from the Eastern Seaboard like the side-view mirror on a car.
-But many just tied down their boats, removed objects from their yards that could blow away, and hunkered down.
+More than a quarter-million residents and visitors had been ordered to evacuate the North Carolina island chain ahead of the storm, officials said.

+But as Dorian closed in, many of the Outer Banks’ residents tied down their boats, removed objects from their yards that could blow away, and hunkered down.
+Warner said about half the 1,000 residents of Ocracoke chose to tough it out.

-Dorian slammed the Bahamas at the start of the week with 185 mph (295 kph) winds, killing at least 30 people and obliterating countless homes.
-From there, it swept past Florida and Georgia, then sideswiped the Carolinas on Thursday, spinning off tornadoes that peeled away roofs and flipped recreational vehicles.
+At the start of the week, Dorian slammed the Bahamas with 185 mph (295 kph) winds, killing at least 30 people and obliterating countless homes.
+From there, it swept past Florida and Georgia at a relatively safe distance, then sideswiped the Carolinas on Thursday, spinning off tornadoes that peeled away roofs and flipped recreational vehicles.

 Still, the damage was far less than feared in many parts of the Carolinas, including historic Charleston, South Carolina, which is prone to flooding even from ordinary storms, and Wilmington, North Carolina, the state’s biggest coastal city.